LituDev/Cigar3/README.md

 ![Cigar3](https://i.imgur.com/HZy0eHA.png)

 ## **Getting started.**
-After installing [nodejs](https://nodejs.org/), run `npm install` and `npm run cigar3` in a terminal.
+After installing [nodejs](https://nodejs.org/), run `npm install` and `npm run cigar3` in a terminal in the cigar3's root.
 Then just paste in your browser `localhost:3000` to enjoy the client.

 ## **Where can I get some help?**
 If you need extra help with anything you should ask it in the [Agar.io Private Servers Discord](https://discord.gg/XcKgShT) and not in issues.